uliwitness/dans-shell/Readme.md

 If you want to build the name of a command using code (e.g. to generate the pathname for an executable), you replace the name in your function call with the expression in brackets.

-Currently, two kinds of values are supported:
+Currently, four kinds of values are supported:

 	"Quoted String"